Fred Thomson

 "The Wild Bull's Lair" [June 1925] §§

-"Ridin' the Wind" [Sept 1925] §§
+"Ridin' The Wind" [Sept 1925] §§

 "All Around Frying Pan" [Nov 1925]